-Today's UV index in Washington, United States will be up to 7.8, indicating a high level of sun exposure for the average person.
+Today's UV index in Washington, United States will be up to 8.9, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Washington experiences a UV index that varies seasonally, typically ranging from low in winter to moderate or high in summer, with peaks often occurring around midday in sunny months.
 The state has distinct seasons: cold, rainy winters and warm, dry summers, especially in eastern Washington, while western parts are milder and wetter year-round.
 Compared to neighboring Oregon and Idaho, Washington is wetter in the west and drier in the east, with more moderate temperatures near the coast than more extreme temperatures inland or in neighboring states.